Company Reg. No. 23002/059/060

 On the other hand, when there is a sense of direction, confidence returns.

-With Balen now in office, there’s a growing sense that Nepal may be moving towards a more steady and practical phase.
-His reputation for taking a hands-on approach has resonated with many, and that in itself offers reassurance—particularly for those considering a visit.
+With Balen now in office, there’s an increasing sense that Nepal may be moving toward a more steady and practical phase.
+His reputation for taking a hands-on approach has connected with many, and that in itself offers reassurance—particularly for people considering a visit.

 A Different Style of Leadership